 I came across iodine as a possible treatment.
 I researched it and came upong the suggestion that the bumps be pricked first to allow the iodine to seep inside because iodine cannot penetrate the skin easily.
 So I did that.
 I had a few bumps under my hair at the back of my neck.
 I put some iodine on the bump to disinfect it, pricked it with a pin, squeezed it to get some of the virus out, and then put some more iodine to get it inside.
 Two weeks later, the bump was still there, and I had a few new small bumps all around it.
 So I thought that maybe the iodine needs to be applied over an extended period.
 So, I applied it to two adjacent bumps on my neck and covered them with a band aid while they were still wet.
 I repeated this for a week.
 To my dismay, the bumps were even bigger at the end of the treatment.

-I was now about eight months into my infection, and there was no sign that it was slowing down.
+I was now about a year into my infection, and there was no sign that it was slowing down.
 The bumps were getting bigger and more numerous with every passing month.
-Then, someone told me about the ACVx treatment that had worked for them.
+Then, I came across the Natural Molluscum treatment that came recommended by some people I talked to.
 I saw no disadvantages to it, so I decided to give it a try.
 It is a one shot treatment.
 Starting the third day, there was a noticeable improvement.
 A week later, I could not feel the bumps anymore.
 They were still red and visible, bit no longer any swelling.
 Two weeks later, they could be hardly seen at all.
 My 7 year old daughter also got infected with mollscum.
 She had a patch about half the size of a slice of bread on the side of her stomach.
-We treated her with ACVx and the bumps were fading in less than a week, which is even a faster recovery than I experienced.
+We treated her with Natural and the bumps were fading in less than a week, which is even a faster recovery than I experienced.
 I also know other people who tried it and have heard only positive feedback.
 So I would definitely recommend this treatment.
+Visit the website.